In the Berlin District of Charlottenburg, close to the River Spree, you find one of the most beautiful palaces in Berlin, Schloss Charlottenburg.

 A Small Summer Residence

-Charlottenburg Palace was commissioned in 1696 by Sophie Charlotte, the wife of Frederick III, elector of Prussia (a specific kind of monarch in the complicated German system of princes, kings and emperors) who managed to become Frederick I, King of Prussia in 1701.
+Charlottenburg Palace was commissioned in 1696 by Sophie Charlotte, the wife of Frederick III, elector of Prussia (a specific kind of monarch in the complicated German system of princes, kings, and emperors) who managed to become Frederick I, King of Prussia in 1701.

 Sophie Charlotte died in 1705 at the age of 37 years.
-The king Frederick I added the first orangery for the hibernating of Mediterranean plants that stood outside in summer in large pots.
+King Frederick, I added the first orangery for the hibernating of Mediterranean plants that stood outside in summer in large pots.

 Rococo for King Frederick II